flattool/warehouse/README.md

 - The Warehouse project follows the [GNOME Code of Conduct](https://wiki.gnome.org/Foundation/CodeOfConduct).
 See `CODE_OF_CONDUCT.md` for more information.

 ## ℹ️ Important Notes:
-- Translators, I thank you very much for your interest and contributions, but as of now Warehouse is not accpeting any translation work until proper translation infrastructure is in place.
+- Warehouse assumes flatpak user data is located in the default directory: `~/.var/app`.
+- Warehouse does not aim to replace flatpak; it simply facilitates appropriate flatpak commands for the desired actions.
 - This project is still in its early stages, developed by a newcomer.
 Your understanding of potential bugs is greatly appreciated.
-- Warehouse assumes flatpak user data is located in the default directory: `~/.var/app`.
-- Warehouse does not aim to replace flatpak; it simply facilitates appropriate flatpak commands for the desired actions.

 ## 🛠️ Installation from Repo Steps: